nologic/blog/_posts/2016-03-22-automating-ui-testing.md

 end
 ```

-Basically, it iterates across various clickable things and enters them into the state to prevent repetition.
-After a button is clicked, the loop will wait some time to let the App react and then will look for another button.
+On the high level, it iterates across various clickable things and enters them into the state to prevent repetition.
+After a button is clicked, the loop will wait some time to let the App react.
+Then it will look for another button.
 The process is very predictable and reproducible.
-With this mechanism it would be possible to build more complex logic.
+With this mechanism it would be possible to build more complex logic, although at the moment we don't have a way of reading the meaning of an image button.

 The `click_button` function is actually built on top of `touchDown` and `touchUp` mechanisms.
-It will also draw a circle on the screen to indicate where CHAOTICMARCH has clicked.
+The touch functions use the [SimulateTouch](https://github.com/iolate/SimulateTouch) library to generate touch events which in tern simulates button click events.
+The function will also draw a circle on the screen to indicate where CHAOTICMARCH has clicked.
+This is just a convenience measure to show where the script has clicked.

 ```lua
 function click_button(button)